Federal and State Taxes

 Social Security Tax

 The federally mandated Social Security tax is calculated based on 6.20% of an employee’s taxable gross income and is also matched by KSU.
 This tax deduction is indicated on an employee’s paycheck or advice as OASDI/EE.
 The code OASDI/ER is the employer's contribution.
 In general, all benefited employees are subject to Social Security tax.
 Most non-benefited employees are exempt but in lieu of social security they must participate in the Georgia Defined Contribution Plan.
-Student assistants, graduate assistants, and federal work study students are exempt from Social Security tax well as the Georgia Defined Contribution Plan.
+Student assistants, graduate assistants, and federal work study students are exempt from Social Security tax as well the Georgia Defined Contribution Plan.
 In certain situations, non-resident aliens may also be exempt from Social Security tax, depending on their Visa status and their country of origin.

 The Maximum Taxable Wage Base for Social Security tax is: